Paris Saint-Germain vs Arsenal predictions, team news, betting tips and odds

 Last updated

-- Champions League Jury: Five of our football experts have their say on PSG vs Arsenal

-- Bet Of The Day: Dan Childs best bet for Day comes from the Champions League
+- Bet Of The Day: Jamie Griffith has an 11-10 Champions League final punt

+- Champions League: Get 60-1 for Arsenal to have a corner vs PSG

+- PSG vs Arsenal: James Milton has a 7-1 treble for the Champions League final in Budapest

-- Bayern v PSG: Get 50-1 for a goal to be scored with Paddy Power
+- Champions League: Get boosted 50-1 for a goal to be scored in PSG vs Arsenal

-- Bayern Munich vs PSG: Ballon d'Or winner Dembele features in James Milton's 8-1 Bet Builder

-- Bayern Munich vs PSG: Defences could have more of a say in second leg

-- Champions League Jury: Five of our football experts have their say on PSG vs Arsenal

-- Bet Of The Day: Dan Childs best bet for Day comes from the Champions League
+- Bet Of The Day: Jamie Griffith has an 11-10 Champions League final punt

+- Champions League: Get 60-1 for Arsenal to have a corner vs PSG

+- PSG vs Arsenal: James Milton has a 7-1 treble for the Champions League final in Budapest

-- Bayern v PSG: Get 50-1 for a goal to be scored with Paddy Power
+- Champions League: Get boosted 50-1 for a goal to be scored in PSG vs Arsenal

-- Bayern Munich vs PSG: Ballon d'Or winner Dembele features in James Milton's 8-1 Bet Builder

-- Bayern Munich vs PSG: Defences could have more of a say in second leg